 When we use the term in the context of this syllabus, we mean a re- politicization of feminism through (bio)practice, as a multiplicity of methods.
-This proposal has its origin in the transhackfeminist meeting organized for the first time in Calafou in 2014, as well as its subsequent versions, nodes and tentacles and presence in Hack the Earth.
+This proposal has its origin in the transhackfeminist manifesto by Pechblenda and to the first Transhackfeminist meeting THF!, as well as its subsequent versions, nodes and tentacles and presence in Hack the Earth.
 In general terms, “transhackfeminism” refers to hacking_with_care, using hacking with a meaning of (active) resistance and transformation to generate transversal knowledge through transdisciplinary artistic, aesthetic or cultural practices/ proposals.
 To work on producing knowledge collectively: without differentiating between theory and practice; as well as to embrace, protect and advance in free culture.
 To create communities where people meet, exchange, experience and share knowledge.
 To work on human and non-human alliances and solidarity through DIY/DIWO/DIT biotechnology, artistic and cultural practices.

 To stay in touch with the material-affective dimensions of doing and engaging (bio)practices.